Nikolaus Pevsner: Rise of Nazism

-Persecution and Second World War
+Second World War

-Pevsner was fully Jewish on his mother and father's side.
-Due to his heritage, in 1933 after the Nazi regime enacted the Civil Service Law, he was removed from his teaching post at University of Göttingen.
-Shortly after losing his teaching post, Pevsner left Germany for England to find new employment and was able to relocate his wife and children.
-Pevsner attempted to get his parents out of Germany, but they delayed their departure largely due to his father Hugo's ill-health and business interests.
-The couple were actively trying to exit at the time Germany invaded Poland and subsequently entered a state of war, ending their plans.
+Pevsner's parents were actively trying to exit Germany when it invaded Poland in September 1939 and subsequently entered a state of war.
 Following her husband's death due to natural causes in 1940, Pevsner's mother Anna was ultimately scheduled for a transport as part of the Nazi's final solution.
 Instead of bearing this fate, she opted, shortly before her scheduled transport, to commit suicide in Leipzig on 10 February 1942.

 Despite the rise of the Nazi regime, Pevsner sent his children Dieter, Tom, and Uta to visit their mother Lola's family in Germany in August 1939.
 Uta was the only child without a British-issued passport, using German papers which marked her as Jewish.
 During their visit Germany invaded Poland and Britain declared war on Germany shortly after.
 At the time Uta was waiting for the British embassy in Berlin to process her British passport application.
-However following the declaration the embassy closed without completing her application.
+However, following the declaration the embassy closed without completing her application.
 Dieter and Tom were able to leave Germany safely but Uta was forced to stay behind.
 She survived the war in Germany by posing as "Aryan" and at some points a maid.

-Later following his settlement in England he was included in the Nazi Black Book of British residents hostile to the Hitler regime.
+Pevsner was included in the Nazi Black Book of British residents hostile to the Hitler regime.